 Are you ready to meet?

 If you made it this far and you are determined to talk with me more about grad school, please know in advance that I have a policy of not responding to every request.
-That said, I welcome you to contact me with questions.
-I usually attend the annual meeting of the American Academy of Religion and sometimes arrange coffee meetings with prospective students while there.
+(Unprofessional or sloppy emails won’t get a response—you’re asking for years of my time and energy, so the least you can do is put the time into crafting a professional message.)
+With that said, I welcome you to contact me with questions.
+I usually attend the annual meeting of the American Academy of Religion and sometimes arrange coffee meetings with prospective students while there, but I encourage you to reach out long before so that we can set up a Skype or phone meeting to have an initial chat about your research interests.